Sign up to our newsletter

 Future Homes Standard

 For new builds in England, the Future Homes Standard will focus on decarbonising new homes by improving heating systems and reducing energy waste.
-Compliance is required by March 2025, giving landlords time to adapt their construction practices.
+The standard only applies to buildings constructed after June 2025, giving landlords time to adapt their construction practices.

 EPC Band C Targets